jangdan/AlphaPose/docs/INSTALL.md

 ### Requirements
 * Nvidia device with CUDA, [example for Ubuntu 20.04](https://linuxconfig.org/how-to-install-cuda-on-ubuntu-20-04-focal-fossa-linux)
-(if you have no nvidia device, delete [this line](https://github.com/MVIG-SJTU/AlphaPose/blob/master/setup.py#L211) from setup.py
+(if you have no Nvidia device, delete [this line](https://github.com/MVIG-SJTU/AlphaPose/blob/1fcd6faf42dda5e46068704ceb50a865a39640dd/setup.py#L211) from setup.py)
 * Python 3.7+
 * Cython
 * PyTorch 1.11+, for users who want to use 1.5 < PyTorch < 1.11, please switch to the `pytorch<1.11` branch by: